alexkim205/alexs-express-boilerplate/README.md

 Feel free to rename folder to whatever you want.

 ## Dependencies
 This boilerplate uses Node.js to manage packages.
-It comes preinstalled with these packages:
+It comes with these dependencies:

     "dependencies": {
       "browserify": "^16.2.2",